 It is only in walking meditation that we take our meditation “for a walk.”
 It is only in this practice that the total absorption of meditative states can be married to movement.
 For this reason, walking meditation is an excellent way to help your body-mind integrate your meditative experiences with your active life in the world.
 Walking practice is a great bridge between stillness and movement.
 On a good day, you can find stillness-in-movement during your walking.

-I hope this little introduction will encourage you to try some new postures this week.
+Finally, I hope this little introduction will encourage you to try some new postures this week.
 If you’re looking for more information, I welcome your questions.
 I’ve tried to give a short overview rather than a detailed instruction manual.
-If there’s interest, I’ll consider writing on each posture individually or writing in response to your questions.
 I look forward to hearing from you and wish you a rich experience with each of these four classic postures.